JayDen20010817/MPF-sarcasm/README.md

 <p align="center">
 <img src="introduction.png" width="500 height="500">
 </p>
+An earlier version of this work, titled “MV-BART: Multi-view BART for Multi-modal Sarcasm Detection”, was published in the proceedings of 33th ACM International Conference on Information and Knowledge Management (CIKM 2024) .
 😁This repository is the official codebase of "**MPF: A Multi-Level Perceiving Framework for Multimodal Sarcasm Detection**"

 </br>
 </br>
 In the following, we will guide you how to use this repository step by step 🤗